swiftdemand/swiftprotocol/README.md

 A new consensus mechanism is used in the Swift Protocol that allows for extremely fast block times while still being trustable.
 The Swift Protocol uses a modified version of the Delegated Byzantine Fault Tolerance algorithm implemented by NEO<sup>[[7]](#7)</sup>.
 Instead of having each block signed by a majority of the nodes, consensus will be decided based on the longest chain.

 ### Selecting Forgers
 When Delegated Nodes are elected, they are placed into a list of blocks that are permitted to forge blocks, ordered by the amount of votes received.
 Nodes will then take turns forging blocks round-robin.
-When it's a node's turn to create a block they will have a ten second window to forge a block.
+When it's a node's turn to create a block, they will have a ten-second window to forge a block.
 If no block is forged during this duration, the next Delegated Node on the list will also have permission to forge a new block.
 This will be achieved by using a timestamp server <sup>[[6]](#6)</sup>.

 ### Consensus
 Consensus is decided by following the longest chain.
 Delegated Nodes that attempt to perform a double-spend attacks by signing multiple blocks will promptly be [banned by other Delegated Nodes](#delegated-node-voting).